olferuk/IBeaconLocation/README.md

 ### Algorithms

-The `Algorithm` group contains different implementations of the trilateration algorithms.
+The `Algorithm/Implementations` group contains different implementations of the trilateration algorithms written in pure C.

 1. **EPTA** (Enhanced Positioning Trilateration Algorithm) Implementation of the algorithm based on the research of Peter Brida and Juraj Machaj "A Novel Enhanced Positioning Trilateration Algorithm Implemented for Medical Implant In-Body Localization" which can be found [on this web-page](http://www.hindawi.com/journals/ijap/2013/819695/).